m4gshm/gollections/README.md

 # Gollections

-Golang experiments with container data structures, slices, maps, and so on using generics
+Golang experiments with container data structures, slices, maps, and so on using generics.
+Need use version 1.18 beta 1 or newer.

 ## Packages